ravibhure/bindadmin/README.md

       Validate given 'name', which can be accepted with FQDN (with zone) or simple HOSTNAME (we need to add .zone.com after hostname if not found)

+      If deleting 'A' record, check and remove if there are any 'CNAME' records with that 'A' records.